Port Hope

 Canada House

 R.W.
-Johnson (an old Port Hoper), in a 1948 letter to the paper, stated that Nicholas Winters (1823-1885) ran a hotel "at the foot of King Street, where Tom Burt lived later," but was uncertain as to the name.
+Johnson, an "old Port Hoper", stated in a 1948 letter to the paper, that Nicholas Winters [1823-1885] ran a hotel "at the foot of King Street, where Tom Burt lived later", but was uncertain as to the name.

 Winters was connected with two other hotels at roughly the same time: the Queen's Arms Inn (1856) on Mill Street South (then known as "Wharf Road"); and the Victoria Hotel (1862) at Mill and Peter streets.
-The 1854 G.T.R. map shows an unnamed tavern on Mill Street, just north of Madison, but whether or not this was Winters' is presently unknown.
+The 1854 G.T.R. map shows an unnamed tavern on Mill Street just north of Madison, but whether or not this was Winters' is presently unknown.
 There were likely a number of drinking establishments, since demolished, in that area.

 Ganaraska Hotel

-Bennett's Hotel (1897): the present Ganaraska Hotel On Ontario Street, this c1837 building began its inn life in 1856 as the Railroad Hotel, William Matthews (1814-1862), owner.
-The Tri-Weekly Guide, in a story in 1859, referred to the establishment as Matthew's Hotel, also shown in the 1862 Port Hope business directory.
-Hugh Alexander Walker (1827-1894) owned and operated it from 1860-1864, at which point it was purchased by Charles Lambert, who ran it for sixteen years as Lambert's Hotel.
+Bennett's Hotel (1897): the present Ganaraska Hotel On Ontario Street, this c1837 building began its inn life in 1856 as the Railroad Hotel, William Matthews [1814-1862], owner.
+The Tri-Weekly Guide in 1859 referred to the establishment as Matthew's Hotel, also shown in the 1862 Port Hope business directory.
+Hugh Alexander Walker [1827-1894] owned and operated it from 1860-1864, at which point it was purchased by Charles Lambert [1813-1868], who ran it for sixteen years as Lambert's Hotel.

-Itheel Walter (1870-1953) leased the hotel May 1915, the inn being described as "a three-story brick structure with twenty guest rooms, centrally located within easy access to all business places."
+Itheel Walter [1870-1953] leased the hotel May 1915, the inn being described as "a three-story brick structure with twenty guest rooms, centrally located within easy access to all business places."

-It became the property of Samuel Palmer in 1920, and since then, has gone through a succession of owners, one of whom, Stanley Crossett, changed the name to the Ganaraska Hotel in 1947.
+It became the property of Samuel Palmer in 1920 and since then has gone through a succession of owners, one of whom, Stanley Crossett, changed the name to the Ganaraska Hotel in 1947.
 It still functions as an inn by that name today.

 A history of the owners and lessees can be found here, courtesy of the current owners.